American Money Scene 5-August 16, 2009

 Why Promoting States to do Banking is a

-Distraction and Diversion
+Distraction and Diversion, and Reforms

 As you know the states are in terrible financial condition, cutting back on necessary programs, laying off people and raising taxes.
 This has been the case for several years, and thanks to the banking crisis has reached horrific levels in some states.
 This is the time – an opportunity to push for real reform, such as the American Monetary Act.
 But instead, ill advised suggestions have recently been circulated on the internet that the states go into the banking business to solve or lessen this problem.
 The American Monetary Institute concludes that these suggestions, though they may be for well meaning purposes, are bad ideas for a lot of reasons as described below.
 People involved in real monetary reform understand that the private creation of money through what amounts to a fractional reserve accounting system is at the heart of the monetary problem which has plagued humanity and has now brought down the world economy.
 That vicious system by which money is created in our society must be reformed, not imitated.
 But there is no reform whatever in the proposal for states to enter the banking business.

 It would also distract lawmakers from facing the facts about the national reforms that are needed to solve this crisis and institute a money system grounded in justice, which will operate to promote the general welfare.
 It would even sanction and endorse the present fractional reserve banking system, the source of the problem.
 That system requires condemnation and structural reform, not endorsements!
 We now have a blog at the end of this article below, so that you may record and post your reactions to Mr. Walton’s research.
-To view an analysis of the flawed idea behind this fractional reserve system, see Jamie Walton’s review of the Web of Debt.

 Why States Going into